pillowmermaid/TechnoHorrorRPG/README.md

 `$ gem install compass`

 ### Getting Started
-Once you're finished with the initial set up, download the repository and make your way into the client folder via your terminal:
+Once you're finished with the initial set up, download the repository and make your way into the monster-muncher folder via your terminal:

 * Install Grunt plugins:
 `$ npm install`